srijan-paul/srijan-paul.github.io/src/content/index.md

 A CS undergrad who is into functional programming, PL theory, distributed systems and game dev.
-I also go by **injuly** around the web, often writing software in Haskell/Typescript/C++.
+I also go by **injuly** around the web and write software in Haskell/Typescript/C++.
 I ocassionaly help develop Lua's compiled sister language - <a href="https://github.com/pallene-lang/pallene" target="_blank">Pallene</a>.

-Currently a software engineering intern at <a href="https://deepsource.io/" target="_blank">DeepSource</a>.
+Currently, I'm a software engineering intern at <a href="https://deepsource.io/" target="_blank">DeepSource</a>.

-Other interests include pixel art, reading and occasionally writing fiction.
+Some of my other interests include pixel art, reading and occasionally writing fiction.
 You might find some amateur pixel art on <a href="https://twitter.com/_injuly" target="_blank">my twitter</a>.

 ## This site